cmdlucas/feedpoll/README.md

+## About

-This project polls for news  from the [newsapi.org](https://newsapi.org) API and stores valuable information in a memory DB.
+This project polls for news  from the [newsapi.org](https://newsapi.org) API and stores the information in an in-memory DB (H2).

 ## Install